 There’s a fine line between a “fun, but still professional” email and a “please don’t let HR see this” email.
 That’s why “I’m currently enjoying mimosas by the pool” would be OK, but “Stop writing to me, I’m totally wasted rn, see ya later suckers” DEFINITELY wouldn’t.

 Remember – you don’t have to stick to any template.
 You can make it fun and personal.
-(Still, bear in mind, this message will probably be received by professionals, colleagues, etc., so it shouldn’t be overly casual.)
+(Still, bear in mind that this message will probably be received by professionals, colleagues, etc., so it shouldn’t be overly casual.)

 And, as I mentioned before, you can achieve various goals with it.